Understanding GDPR: What You Need to Know in 2025

 What is a GDPR Representative?

 A GDPR representative acts on your behalf with respect to the GDPR from within the EU.
 The appointed party is a direct contact between your organization and both data subjects and regulatory authorities.
-A representative can also receive legal documents on your behalf.

 Why would the EU require you to find a representative based in a member state?